hasura/graphql-engine/docs/graphql/manual/guides/production-checklist.rst

 nginx
 ~~~~~

-`Here <https://docs.nginx.com/nginx/admin-guide/web-server/reverse-proxy/>`_ is how to configure a nginx reverse proxy.
+`Here <https://docs.nginx.com/nginx/admin-guide/web-server/reverse-proxy/>`_ is how you can configure an NGINX reverse proxy.

 Caddy
 ~~~~~